PolyU-Robocon/PolyU_Workshop_OpenCV_2020/README.md

 # PolyU_Workshop_OpenCV_2020

+Host : The Hong Kong Institution of Engineers(HKIE), HKIESC-PolyU , PolyU Enginnering Club, PolyU Robotics Team Presenter : @vinesmsuic (From PolyU Robotics Team)

-This workshop will briefly introduce Image Processing and OpenCV, a robust library for processing images.
+This workshop will briefly introduce Computer Vision and OpenCV.
+OpenCV is a robust library for processing images.

 ## Prerequisite

 * Have Python3 Installed
 * Have PIP3 installed
+* Basic knowledge of Python

 ## Preparation

 Download the Repo through `git clone`